trebisky/H747/README.md

 My projects:

 1. first - learn how to use openocd and examine flash (no code)
+2. debug - simple experiments with openocd and my code
 2. blink - what else?